gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 A good Process File is small and focuses on a single thing.

 ### 📍 Starter Symbol
 **Pattern:** *Process Identity*
 Leading emojis are what LLMs are known for.
-You look at an article containing a lot of leading emojis and immediately think: "generated!".
+You look at an article containing a lot of leading emojis and immediately think: "generated!"
 When the agent starts its message with an emoji, this symbol becomes a declaring header about the state of the process.
-It gives us feedback on where the agent is right now - and what it is doing.
+It gives us feedback on where the agent is right now—and what it is doing.
 Also, when it's missing, you know there's something not quite right.
 Maybe the context has gotten too large, and the agent started forgetting things.
 This is a lot of valuable feedback you receive just for a single character.